msu-cmse-courses/VIP_website/_projects/1_project.md

 We also specialize in the following algorithmic areas:
 - Evaluation Metrics
 - Generative AI
 - Genetic Programming
+- Scientific Imaging

 Technologies used include:
+- Git for code development
+- Markdown for documentation
 - Python and Jupyter Notebooks
-- Dash and tkinter for GUI development
-- Open Science Grid (OSG) for distributed computing

 ---